Estimated reading time: 7 minutes

 Police investigation

-Criminal cases often begin with police investigating.
+If police are investigating you, shut up and lawyer up.
+Criminal cases begin with police investigating.
 And many steps in the process may follow.
 But not all cases will make it to the next stage in the funnel.
-So for more on police investigations, see our page:
+So for more on police investigations, see our: Police Investigation page.

-When, in the court process, do I need a lawyer?
+When in the court process do I need a lawyer?

+You should get a criminal defense lawyer’s help at the point in the court process when you can benefit.
 Before or during a police investigation; you may benefit from the counsel of an experienced criminal defense attorney, like Thomas Gallagher.
+But once a prosecutor files charging document with the court (like a criminal Complaint), every defendant needs legal representation.

+And what you are seeing for the first time, he has seen over and over again, for decades.
 So Attorney Thomas Gallagher can guide you away from trouble, towards safety.
 And for more about pre-charge legal representation, see our pages:

 - Pre-charge lawyer, availability retainer